 Much sound suppressor technical material is available, none of which I can replicate here.
 A good example is "Silencer: History and Performance, Volume 1" by Alan C. Paulson.
 This primer contains easy-to-understand technical information and historical analysis.
 Rather than attempt that route here, I'll focus on observations and lessons learned from a military career filled with testing and employing sound suppressors on pistols, submachine guns, carbines and sniper rifles.

-The principal suppressor attachment methods are integral, thread-on and quick detachable (QD).
+The Accuracy Connection The principal suppressor attachment methods are integral, thread-on and quick detachable (QD).
 In terms of sound reduction, integral suppressors—built as part of the gun and/or barrel and intended for full-time use—are the most efficient.
 Unfortunately they also have practical limits when used in dynamic environments.
 Integrals very often require a complete barrel change when damaged or worn out and the extra weight, length and bulk remain constant.
 Of the remaining methods, thread-ons tend to exhibit less zero shift between unsuppressed and suppressed zeros.
 How-ever they lack positive indexing, so differences in tightness and points of impact (POI) can occur with each mounting.
 Their threads also tend to trap carbon, causing suppressors to get stuck after heavy firing.
 An anti-seize compound applied to the threads helps.
 None of this means thread-on suppressors are undesirable.
 J.D.
 Jones, of SSK Industries, makes several very high-quality models that are used successfully in capacities ranging from animal control to precision-fire tactical rifles.

 QDs have the current edge over thread-ons in convenience and consistency, but can be quirky and finicky performers.
 They've been known to induce hair-pulling frustration on accuracy aficionados, and I have the bald head to prove it's true.
 One reason is the mount has to have enough bearing surface to allow the suppressor to be as "true" to the bore as possible.
 That requires a balance between keeping mount size and weight low, while preserving strength and consistency from one mounting to another.
 Another QD challenge is designing an attachment system durable enough to withstand high heat and abuse, yet easy for troops to remove in all conditions—cold, wet, dark, etc. It's not impossible, but to be truthful, many of the QD suppressors on the market are merely expensive muzzle brakes.
 Nonetheless, there are a few good apples from progressive companies like SureFire, which is striving to meet the tactical market's needs with well-designed, functional suppressors.
 As a testament to its position in the industry, SureFire tactical suppressors are either currently fielded or being procured by USMC Scout Snipers, Air Force Reserve Para-Rescue Jumpers and several independent Army units.